code-and-effect/codeandeffect.com/careers.md

 ---
-layout: home
+layout: page
 title: Careers
 permalink: "/careers/"
-title_subtext: We are actively seeking a Senior Ruby on Rails Developer.
-We offer a flexible, results-oriented work environment with a talented, experienced team.
+subtext: |
-meta_description: We are actively seeking Ruby on Rails Developers.
-We offer a flexible, results oriented work environment with a talented, experienced team.
+  "We are actively seeking a Senior Ruby on Rails Developer.
+We offer a flexible, results-oriented work environment with a talented, experienced team. meta_description: We are actively seeking Ruby on Rails Developers.
+We offer a flexible, results oriented work environment with a talented, experienced team."
 ---

 ## Senior Ruby on Rails Developer

 We’re looking for a Senior Ruby on Rails Developer with the following skills: